 Type the Red Pitaya password (next Figure).
 The default Red Pitaya password for the root account is »root«.
 For changing the root password, refer to buildroot configuration - a mechanism for building the Red Pitaya root file-system, including the /etc/passwd file hosing the root password.

 Windows users should use an SCP client such as WinSCP.
 Download and install it, following its installation instructions.
-To log in to Red Pitaya, see example screen in next Figure.
+To log in to Red Pitaya, see the example screen in the next figure.

 Select the destination (local) directory to save the data file to (see next Figure).